jgmalcolm/jgmalcolm.github.io/_posts/2014-04-24-medical-dictionary.md

 1. First, download the [free dictionary][www].
 The instructions on that page are for older versions of Office so keep following along.
 Save the file somewhere permanent, like where Office puts all its own dictionaries.
-On Mac OSX, this would be /User/\<username\>/Library/Application Support/Microsoft/Office/Preferences/Office 2011/
+On Mac OSX, this would be /User/ \<user\>/ Library/ Application Support/ Microsoft/ Office/ Preferences/ Office 2011/

 2. Open up Word and any document (blank or existing).